Nicholas and Alexandra: Development

 Producer Spiegel tackled Nicholas and Alexandra when he was shut out from working with director David Lean on Doctor Zhivago, which was also set against the backdrop of revolutionary Russia.
 Spiegel had alienated Lean when the two worked together on the film Lawrence of Arabia, pressing the perfectionist director in order to get the movie finished on time.

 Spiegel initially tried to make Nicholas and Alexandra without buying the rights to the book by Robert K. Massie, claiming that the historical account was in public domain but, eventually, Spiegel purchased the rights for $150,000.
 He hired writer James Goldman to adapt Massie's book as a screenplay.
 Goldman had written the popular play and film The Lion in Winter.

 The first director was George Stevens who left the project.
 Anthony Harvey became involved in December 1968 but he left by February 1969.
 Ken Russell, Lindsay Anderson, and John Boorman were all approached but turned it down.
 Joseph L. Mankiewicz was briefly part of the project then Charles Jarrott joined in November 1969.
 After seeing Patton, Goldman recommended Franklin J. Schaffner who signed in July 1970.

 Spiegel turned to former collaborators John Box for production design, and cinematographer Freddie Young (Lawrence of Arabia) to give the production the epic touch he felt it needed.
-Principal photography took place in Spain and Yugoslavia.

 Spiegel had to work with stricter budget constraints from Columbia Studios than before.
 He had wanted Peter O'Toole as Rasputin and Vanessa Redgrave as Alexandra but was constrained.
 Notable actors such as Laurence Olivier, Irene Worth, Michael Redgrave and Jack Hawkins appeared in the film, but actor Rex Harrison turned down a supporting role as too small.
 Spiegel offered the role of the Empress to Grace Kelly who turned it down.

 Tom Baker, a member of the Royal National Theatre, was recommended for the role of Rasputin by Laurence Olivier, then the director of the company.

 Filming

-Filming began in Spain in November 1970 and took twenty weeks.
+Principal photography took place in Spain and Yugoslavia.
+Filming began in Spain in November 1970 and lasted 20 weeks.

+Jack Hawkins' voice was entirely dubbed in post-production by Robert Rietti, as Hawkins had lost his voice to throat cancer.

+Historical accuracy

+There are at least three anachronisms: Stalin uses his name at a meeting with Lenin at a party meeting in London in 1903, but he did not use the pseudonym until 1912; anyway Stalin was detained in Russia throughout 1903 and not present at the meeting.
+Pyotr Stolypin had been assassinated in 1911, two years before the Romanov dynasty tercentenary in which he is portrayed as being alive.